LukasPreitler/mytheses/README.md

 You are welcome to read my bachelor and master theses

 ## Economics theses
-I have written three theses, two bachelor theses and one master these during my studies at KF UNI Graz
+I have written three theses, two bachelor theses and one master thesis during my studies at KF UNI Graz

 ### Macht der Strafe in der Spieltheorie (in German)
 What is needed to make sure that everyone cooperates?
 In the gaming theory is clear two tit-for-tat.

-filename: 20130404_strafe_spieltheorie
+Filename: 20130404_strafe_spieltheorie

 ### Was uns der Außenhandel über die Entwicklung von Faktorpreise sagen kann; Das Deardorff-Steiger-Modell (in German)